TsaiLintung/fastdid/README.md

 1. **fastdid** only offers inverse probability weights estimators for controlling for covariates when allowing for unbalanced panels.
 2. **fastdid** use universal base periods as default.
-4. **fastdid** only reports the pointwise confidence intervals, instead of the simultaneously valid confidence intervals (check section 4.1 of Callaway and Sant'Anna's (2021) for more detail.)

 # Roadmap